-Grab app now offers more complementary transport services that cater to different customer segments.
+Grab app now offers more complementary transport services that cater to different consumer segments.

 GrabHitch enables anyone to offset the cost of their journey and meet like-minded people.